 Operating Earnings Definition

-Operating Earnings or Operating Income is the amount of profit earned after deducting operational direct and indirect costs from sales revenue.
+Operating Earnings or Operating Income is the amount of profit a company earns after deducting operational direct and indirect costs from sales revenue.
 It is also known as EBIT i.e. earnings before interest and taxes.
-Interest and Taxes and other non-operational income are not considered while calculating Operating Income.
+We don’t consider Interest and Taxes and other non-operational income while calculating Operating Income.

-Operating Earnings is the amount of profits earned by the company from its core operations.
+Operating Earnings is the number of profits that the company earns from its core operations.
 It is one of the important concepts which help the investors and creditors to know about the profit that the company is generating from its core business.

 In order to calculate the operating profit of the company, we need to understand and distinguish between various types of costs and how they appear in our Income Statement.
-There are three types of financial statements prepared by the company, Income Statement, Balance Sheet and Cashflow Statement.
-Income Statement shows the profitability of the company, Balance sheets show the Assets and Liabilities of the company and Cash flow are used to know about cash inflows and outflows of the company.
+There are three types of financial statements that a company prepares, Income Statement, Balance Sheet, and Cashflow Statement.
+Income Statement shows the profitability of the company.
+Balance sheets show the Assets and Liabilities of the company.
+And the use of the Cash flow statement is to know about cash inflows and outflows of the company.
 Operating Profit is a part of the Income Statement of the company.

 Operating Earnings Formula